 You can take amla tea, which includes raw amla with a sprinkle of rock salt, or use it to brew a diabetic-friendly tea.

-It is not easy to control you diet in every meal but we can make every meal healthier without compromising on taste.
-In this blog we have tried to curate array of healthy breakfast for diabetics.
+It is not easy to control your diet in every meal but we can make every meal healthier without compromising on taste.
+In this blog, we have tried to curate an array of healthy breakfasts for diabetics.
 Please consider taking six small meals rather than three big meals and try to fit the above recipes according to your taste and mood.
 We hope you could control your blood sugar level by mindful food intake.
 Share with us other recipes if you find something really interesting.

-The diabetics breakfast should be rich in protein, fiber, low on GI, low sugar.
+The diabetics breakfast should be rich in protein, and fiber, low on GI, and low in sugar.
 One can consider taking oatmeal, muesli, greek yogurt, omelets, pancakes, or cottage cheese.

-The best type of breakfast could be overnight oatmeal, which requires no cooking, oats smoothie, moong dal cheela, karela, drumstick sambhar, and more.
-All these are fiber-rich dishes which helps to regulate the blood sugar.
+The best type of breakfast for diabetic patients could be overnight oatmeal, which requires no cooking, oats smoothie, moong dal cheela, karela, drumstick sambhar, and more.
+All these are fiber-rich dishes that help to regulate blood sugar.